-Students have a right to appeal a final course grade when the student believes that the as- signed grade does not reflect what the student has earned according to the criteria for grading as outlined by the instructor of the course.
+Students have a right to appeal a final course grade when the student believes that the assigned grade does not reflect what the student has earned according to the criteria for grading as outlined by the instructor of the course.
 It is the responsibility of the instructor of each course to define his/her grading policy and criteria at the beginning of the term and as explicitly as possible.
 If there is any deviation from this original statement of grading criteria due to extenuating circumstances, all affected students must be informed.
 It is assumed that the final course grade assigned is correct; thus the student appealing that grade must justify the need for a change of the grade assigned.
 Students who desire to appeal a final course grade must follow the process described as noted in the Student Handbook at www.hpu.edu/studenthandbook.

-3. Academic Grievance Procedures for Students (Student Handbook, pg.
-50):
+ACADEMIC GRIEVANCE PROCEDURES (Student Handbook, pg.
+49)